nhancers/rsc-lambda-codepipeline-teams-notifications/README.md

 Requires Terraform to be installed.

 1. Change permissions of deployment bash script `chmod +x deploy.sh`
+2. Zip, node_modules, functions, index.js and name as lambda.zip
-2. Run `./deploy.sh` which will prompt you for the following variables:
+3. Run `./deploy.sh` which will prompt you for the following variables:
     - profile = AWS CLI profile
     - region = AWS Region
     - teams_webhook_url = URL for Microsoft Teams webhook

 ### What's Going On:
 - Zips up the NodeJS code